Table of Contents:

 While there is no single standard offered by all offshore jurisdictions, there are a number of attributes and distinctions unique to financial centres considered offshore.

-The primary difference between an 'onshore' vs offshore company is its tax obligation.
+The primary difference between tax obligations of different types of local and foreign entities is their residency or non-residency status, making an 'onshore' vs offshore company different in its tax obligation.
 While companies that are formed onshore are subject to the laws and tax codes of that particular state, offshore companies are no bound by local statues because it does not have any business dealings within the country.

-Traditional onshore countries such as the UK and US actually have non-resident formation policies that allow foreign companies to incorporate while being able to remain free from any local taxation.
+Traditional onshore countries such as the UK and US, typically seen as onshore financial centers actually have offshore or non-resident corporate policies that allow foreign companies to incorporate while being able to remain free from any local taxation.
 Ironically one of the biggest tax havens in the world is not found in the Caribbean but is in the states of Delaware and Wyoming in the United States.

 An offshore company can be used for any purposes similar to a local domestic company such as opening and holding bank accounts, enter into any sort of lawful agreement, conduct transactions as well as start and operate a business.